This light and fluffy Spinach Quiche recipe is a slight variation from the traditional quiche with pork, but it’s the perfect vegetarian swap.

 If you’d like to make your own pastry, which I highly recommend you can find my homemade shortcrust recipe here.
 If you’re using a store-bought shortcrust just double the layers for pastry sheets, and roll until it’s big enough to fit the dish and start at step 3 below.

-Step 1: Once the pastry has been chilled and is quite hard and rigid you can remove from the fridge and place on a floured and clean surface.
+Step 1: Once the pastry has been chilled and is quite hard and rigid you can remove it from the fridge and place it on a floured and clean surface.

 Step 2: Roll the pastry into a round shape – it doesn’t have to be perfect as you can see from mine – until it’s slightly larger than your pastry dish.

-Step 3: Lift the pastry by rolling in over the rolling pin and position over the pastry dish.
+Step 3: Lift the pastry by rolling it over the rolling pin and positioning it over the pastry dish.
+Be careful not to break the dough during this step.

 Step 5: Remove the excess using a knife and prick the crust with a fork as shown.
 Then put it in the freezer for 10 mins or until it’s nice and solid again.
 Next, prepare your filling as below.